Public Art Enhances Rail Trails

 • The Forest Society has more than a hundred properties statewide for you to discover.
 Forget the one on Mount Major, where the parking lot looks like a mall on Black Friday.
 That still leaves a bunch of beauties, and there’s probably one near you.
 Website bonus: virtual tours, where you can check out properties online and plan for future hikes.

 • There’s probably a New Hampshire state park near you.
-There are some access limitations due to COVID-19.
+There might be some access limitations.

 • This isn’t the time to push any physical limits.
 First responders have enough to do at the moment without fetching injured hikers.